 New Zealand’s Privacy Act 2020 applies to New Zealand entities as well as to overseas entities in the course of carrying on business in New Zealand, irrespective of their size, geographical location, and whether or not they are registered in New Zealand.

-Ask for a DEMO today to understand how SECURITI.ai can help you comply with New Zealand’s Privacy Act 2020, GDPR, and a whole host of other global privacy laws and regulations, such as the CCPA, with ease.
+Ask for a DEMO today to understand how Securiti can help you comply with New Zealand’s Privacy Act 2020, GDPR, and a whole host of other global privacy laws and regulations, such as the CPRA, with ease.

 At Securiti, our mission is to enable enterprises to safely harness the incredible power of data and the cloud by controlling the complex security, privacy and compliance risks.